The Best Coffee Chillers for Fast and Undiluted Iced Coffee

 Cold Brew Coffee

 Unlike coffee over ice, cold brewing does not mean making hot coffee and then cooling it.
-Rather, cold press coffee is brewed completely without heat.
+According to the Specialty Coffee Association’s recommended guidelines, cold-brew extraction involves brewing completely without heat.
 This process takes around 12-24 hours.
 Brewing cold is also a little messy and you typically have to filter out the coffee grounds at the end of the process.
 Cold brew or cold press coffee is typically brewed in bulk, as a concentrate.
 The cold brew complex flavor profile is a big perk of this type of brewing – it is lower in acidity and has a taste of chocolate along with other notes from the bolder side of the coffee tasting wheel, without any bitterness.
 Due to this fact, cold brew works really well with South American coffees.
 Acidic, African coffees are better suited to iced coffee.

 Iced Coffee

-Iced coffee is brewed normally, with hot water, and then cooled over ice, or with cold water.
-This can be done with an iced coffee maker.
-Cooling hot coffee with ice in this way dilutes the recipe.
-This often results in a bitter and watery drink, which needs to be sweetened with caramel sauce, vanilla flavor, or some other type of sugar.
-Making Iced Coffee well is complicated.
-Therefore, iced coffee drinkers will often buy their favorite brew in a coffee shop, rather than making it at home.
+Iced coffee is typically brewed with hot water at 195-205°F and then cooled over ice or with cold water.
+This process can be done using an iced coffee maker.
+Cooling hot coffee with ice often dilutes the drink, resulting in a bitter and watery taste, which may require sweetening with caramel sauce, vanilla flavor, or other sugars.
+According to experts like Scott Rao and James Hoffmann, this is a sign of over-extraction.
+Making iced coffee well is complex, so many enthusiasts prefer purchasing their favorite brew from a coffee shop instead of making it at home.

 reversed iced coffee